avalanche123/Transform/README.md

         }
     }

-You need to define the properties map, that would guide the transformation:
+You need to define the properties map, that would guide the transformation, in a array('source property name' => 'target property', ...) name manner:

     <?php
     $map = array(